wachrusz/X3DHSDK/Readme.md

 - Session key derivation
 - Zero dependency on hope

-## 📚 Documentation

-If you want Docc-style docs, go generate them.
-Or wait until someone else does.

 ## ⚠️ Disclaimer

 This SDK is educational and not certified for military-grade crypto.
 Use at your own risk.
 Paranoia not included.